 (ns user)

-alias to your deps.edn
+:dev alias to your deps.edn.

-You want to have the dev
+You want to have the dev folder included as an extra

 path.

-is treated specially, you can run into
+Because user.clj is treated specially, you can run into

 wacky behavior during distribution